 Our current understanding of falls because of turning is poor.
-Improving our understanding of why turns lead to falls in some people with Parkinson's would improve physiotherapy treatment.
+Improving our understanding of why turns lead to falls in some people with Parkinson's would improve treatment.
 Currently, evidence for improving turning with physiotherapy is limited.
-New physiotherapy treatments need to be designed to improve turning and reduce falls in Parkinsons.
-To ensure such treatments are appropriate, they need to be designed alongside people with lived experience of Parkinson's and experienced healthcare professionals (such as physiotherapists, nurses, doctors and others).
+New rehabilitation programmes need to be designed to improve turning and reduce falls in Parkinson's.
+To ensure such treatments are appropriate, they need to be designed alongside people with lived experience of Parkinson's and experienced healthcare professionals.

-The aim of this research is to conduct lived experience workshops to collect personal experiences of turning.
-Discussions will include problems you experience with turning and what you find helpful to make turning easier.
+The aim of this research is to collect your professional experiences with turning in Parkinson's.
+To do this, we will conduct interviews to identify; 1) problems you have seen with turning, and 2) strategies you have found most effective in your practice.
 This information will help to inform the design of a new physiotherapy programme to improve turning and reduce falls in people with Parkinson's.

-This study is part of a larger National Institute for Health Research (NIHR) funded project where we are testing a rehabilitation programme to improve turning and falls in Parkinson's.
-This is the first stage of the larger project, later we will test the new treatment we design together.
+This study is part of a larger National Institute for Health Research (NIHR) funded study where we are testing a rehabilitation programme to improve turning and falls in Parkinson's.
+This is the first step of the larger project, later we will test the new treatment we design together.